China says 13,000 'terrorists' arrested in Xinjiang since 2014

 “They are not descendants of the Turks.”

-Turkey is the only Islamic country that has regularly expressed concern about the situation in Xinjiang, due to close cultural links with the Uighurs, who speak a Turkic language.
+Turkey is the only Islamic country that has regularly expressed concern about the situation in Xinjiang, due to cultural links with the Uighurs, who speak a Turkic language.

 China has denounced Turkish concern as unwarranted and interference in its internal affairs.